Max Bentele: The Wankel project becomes known to the public

-Bentele started from first principles, running one of the most efficient research and development programs in the country, beginning with mathematical formulae, and solving of many problems before even physically touching the engine.
-Bentele determined what was needed and what was not, and was given full access to whatever resources he needed.
+Bentele started from first principles, running research and development programs in the country, beginning with mathematical formulae and solutions to problems before physically touching the engine.

 Bentele's work on the engine was top secret, however word leaked to the public and it became common knowledge that Curtiss was developing a Wankel engine.
-The public was not familiar with the new engine, but rumors spread like wildfire regarding the engine's immense potential.
+The public was not familiar with the new engine, but rumors spread regarding the engine's immense potential.
 When Curtiss went public with this information, NSU was angry, claiming that Bentele and Curtiss were trying to present the Wankel as a product of American ingenuity, and that they were denying any German involvement.
 The dispute was short-lived.

 As development continued throughout the early 1960s, Hurley and Curtiss were accused of fraudulent activity, as stocks soared.
 There was no actual product on the market at the time.

 Father of the Wankel Engine in the United States

 Bentele and his team studied the concepts of the Wankel rotary engine and started to design a prototype before the license was granted, settling on a 60 cuin design using most of Wankel's original geometric sealing designs in the DKM54 model.
 In its first dyno test in 1959, the new model, dubbed the IRC6, provided a spectacular performance of 100 bhp at 5500 rpm, which was impressive for such a small engine design.

 Bentele and Jones then proceeded to design a custom cooling system that surpassed NSU's, with increased engine performance and reliability.
 Extensive experimentation continued, following Bentele's orders, on nearly every aspect of the engine's design, the process taking several years and continuing after Bentele had left Curtiss-Wright.
 Output was gradually increased, as was the general size of the engine.
 The late RC2-60 engine was tested in a 1966 Ford Mustang and performed well, providing similar performance to the Mustang's original V8 with less fuel consumption, noise and vibration, and physical size.
 The engine was also emission tested in a study by Curtiss-Wright and the University of Michigan in a Ford Galaxy; GM and AMC also tested rotary engines in their vehicles but did not publish findings.